64J0/duende--server-to-server/README.md

     participant Client as Client<br>Console App
     participant IDP as Identity Provider<br>ASP.NET Core with<br>IdentityServer participant API as API<br>ASP.NET Core
-    Client->>+IDP: Give me the access token (using secret credentials) IDP-->>-Client: Verified credentials and return the token Client->>+API: Get the protected data from the API using access token API-->>-Client: Here is the protected data
+    Client->>+IDP: Give me the access token (using client secret) IDP-->>-Client: Verified credentials and return the access token Client->>+API: Give me the protected data from the API using access token API-->>-Client: Here is the protected data
 ```